GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

 }

 /* ------------------- 👍 Setup ------------------- */
-/// NOTE: As [ViewModel] is immutable and final, it is safe to globally instantiate it.
+/// 🚀 As [ViewModel] is immutable and final, it is safe to globally instantiate it.

-//🚀 The state of counter1 and counter2 will be auto-disposed when no longer in use.
+// The state of counter1 and counter2 will be auto-disposed when no longer in use.
-// They are testable and mockable. final viewModel = ViewModel();
+// NOTE: They are testable and mockable.

+final viewModel = ViewModel();

 /* --------------------  👀 UI -------------------- */
 ///🚀 Just use [ReactiveStatelessWidget] widget instead of StatelessWidget.
 // CounterApp will automatically register in any state consumed in its widget child
 // branch, regardless of its depth, provided the widget is not lazily loaded as
-// in the builder method of the ListView.builder widget. class CounterApp extends ReactiveStatelessWidget {
+// in the builder method of the ListView.builder widget.

+// BTW, if you're looking for optimization for rebuild by target widget,
+// check out [OnReactive] or [OnBuilder]. class CounterApp extends ReactiveStatelessWidget {
   const CounterApp();

   @override
   Widget build(BuildContext context) {
+    return Scaffold(
+      body: Center(
-    return Column(
+        child: Column(
           mainAxisAlignment: MainAxisAlignment.spaceEvenly,
           children: [
-        Counter1View(),
-        Counter2View(),
+            Counter1View(), // No const to get rebuild Counter2View(),
             Text('🏁 Result: ${viewModel.sum}'), // Will be updated when sum changes ],
+        ),
+      ),
     );
   }
 }